Harika-SVL/Migation/notes.md

 ### Source Environment Prepartion

 * For this activity we will be installing nop commerce
-* overview of architecture
+* Overview of architecture

 ![alt text](shots/13.PNG)

 * Create two
-    * Azure ubuntu linux vms of size standard_b1s
+    * Azure ubuntu linux VMs of size standard_b1s
     * AWS ubuntu linux instances of size t2.micro or t3.micro
-* Consider one vm to be database server and install mysql
+* Consider one VM to be database server and install mysql
     * Steps:

     [ Refer Here : https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-20-04 ]